fispact/peakingduck/README.md

 Building
 ------
-It is header only c++ so nothing to buld if using it in c++.
-If you want python bindings enabled then it needs building, as below.
+It is header only C++ so nothing to build (only unit tests) if using it in C++.
+If you want python bindings enabled then it needs building (default will build them), as below.
 ```bash
 git clone --recursive -j8 https://github.com/thomasms/peakingduck
 cd peakingduck